 The Nashville OCD & Anxiety Treatment Center was founded in 2018 to provide the middle Tennessee area with high-quality, evidence-based care for OCD and anxiety.
 We treat individuals regardless of their race, ethnicity, religious background, gender identity, sexual orientation, or nation of origin.
 The staircase was chosen as the logo for the NOATC for a few reasons.

 First, the treatment for anxiety and OCD requires that clients face their fears in a gradual and progressive manner, one step at a time.
-Doing so involves using a hierarchy, which starts with less challenging items and works up to harder ones.
+Doing so usually involves following a hierarchy, which starts with less challenging items and works up to harder ones.
 Second, good treatment requires adherence to a structured approach with clear steps.
 We use treatments that have been vetted by research.
 Finally, when clients successfully navigate treatment, they are able to gain new perspective from this vantage point.
 We would be honored to work with you as you embark on your climb toward health.

 Anxiety disorders are the most common mental health concern experienced by Americans, with over 30% of individuals meeting criteria for an anxiety disorder over the lifespan.
 Common anxiety disorders include generalized anxiety, social anxiety, separation anxiety, panic disorder, and specific phobias.
 Although everyone experiences some worry, it is best to seek professional support when symptoms begin to interfere with tasks of daily living such as work, school, or relationships, or cause considerable distress.